OCA/pos/pos_tare/readme/ROADMAP.rst

-* Display the gross weight and the tare on each order line, on the screen and on the receipt.
+- Merge with Sylvain LE GAL tare module that allows user to set tare on the scale screen.